Spider Goat News

 These qualities will allow BioSteel to be used in applications where strength and lightness are essential, such as aircraft, racing vehicles and bullet-proof clothing.

-Kind to humans
+Kind to Humans

 Another advantage of spider silk is that it is compatible with the human body.